martellab-sri/ModalTune/README.md

 #### Single Cancer Type Training

 Ensure that the paths in `scripts/submit_modaltune.sh` are correctly set for your dataset and model (prov-gigapath/titan) configuration.
 By default, we only consider imaging and genomic modalities.
-To include clinical information also ensure the paths are added and `$TYPE=clinical` in the `scripts/submit_modaltune.sh`.
+To include clinical information also ensure the paths are added and `$TYPE=gene_clinical` in the `scripts/submit_modaltune.sh`.
 Then run for each cancer type:
 ```bash
 bash scripts/submit_modaltune.sh
 ```